RitikRaushan95/healthnews/README.md

 ## Credits
 - News data is retrieved from an external API.
-- Built using React for the frontend development.
+- Built using React and Tailwind for the frontend development.

 Your feedback and suggestions for improvement are highly appreciated!
 If you have any questions or need assistance, feel free to reach out.
 Happy reading! 📰🚀